www.stalkvictims.info - weapons page

 Paper Trail

 By reporting all threats, instances of harassment, applying for a restraining order, etc., you are seen to be using all non-violent means to stop a threat.
-If you are later forced to shoot an offender who has been stalking or harassing you, you can then present evidence that you had reason to fear for your life prior to the shooting.
+If you are later forced to shoot an offender who has been stalking or threatening you, you can then present evidence that you had reason to fear for your life prior to the shooting.
 If you shoot someone who has allegedly been stalking you the police prosecutor will ask why you never reported it.
 The prosecutor will tell the jury: "The truth of the matter is that you shot the victim on the spur of the moment during an argument and made up a story about being stalked to con the jury into thinking you were the victim!"

 Civil Suit